-It may seem incredible to some, that our habitations, their furniture, our cloathing, regimen, even the non-naturals, (with other circumstances which it is sufficient to hint at,) should have a great influence on the organs of sight.
-It is, however, not the less true, not-withstanding the general incredulity upon those points, an incredulity which, from the negligence it produces, is too often the cause of incurable ophthalmies, and often of total blindness, particularly in advanced life.
+It may seem incredible to some, that our habitations, their furniture, our cloathing, regimen, even the non-naturals (with other circumstances which it is sufficient to hint at), should have a great influence on the organs of sight.
+It is, however, not the less true, notwithstanding the general incredulity upon those points, an incredulity which, from the negligence it produces, is too often the cause of incurable ophthalmies, and often of total blindness, particularly in advanced life.

-If the too sudden transition from a dark apartment to the full glare of light is hurtful to the sight, at the moment of awaking, the same results from similar causes may be feared during the day, for which reason we ought to hold it as an important rule, ments whenever we sit down for a continuance, or where we make a forcible use of the eyes.
+If the too sudden transition from a dark apartment to the full glare of light is hurtful to the sight, at the moment of awaking, the same results from similar causes may be feared during the day, for which reason we ought to hold it as an important rule-

+1st.
+To choose the best lighted apartments whenever we sit down for a continuance, or where we make a forcible use of the eyes.